szilvia-csernus/rabbit_sanctuary/README.md

 * Kera Cudmore for her [advice on how to write a Readme](https://github.com/kera-cudmore/readme-examples).

+* Jakob Brennan and Edmir Demaj who reviewed my project in Code Institute's dedicated Slack channel.

 * My friends who took the time to test my site.

-* The Slack Community for testing and continuous support.
+* The Slack Community for continuous support.

 <br><br>